 - You must provide details of your referring organisation and ask them to complete Section 5.

 - Please list all costs for which the grant is required.
 Check the above Eligibility Criteria and Exclusions to ensure your costs are permitted.

-- Evidence of listed costs must be submitted with your application, e.g. quotes, website links etc.
+- Evidence of listed costs must be submitted with your application, e.g. quotes, webpage links, screenshots, etc.

 - If you have applied to this grant before, we must have received a feedback report and relevant receipts from you before we can process your application.
 If you have not already submitted your report and receipts, please send with this application.

 Please note by sending in this form we will keep your details for recording/monitoring purposes, e.g. showing CRCC’s work across Cornwall and IOS (no personal details).

 We will not share your details with third parties, however we will on occasions contact you with information that we consider relevant/beneficial to you.
 We will also contact you yearly to confirm the details we hold are correct.